King's Counsel: Hong Kong

 In Hong Kong, the rank of Queen's Counsel was granted when it was a crown colony and a British dependent territory.
-A practising barrister could be appointed as Queen's Counsel in recognition of his or her professional eminence by Crown Patent on the advice of the Chief Justice of the Supreme Court of Hong Kong.
+A practising barrister could be appointed as Queen's Counsel in recognition of their professional eminence by Crown Patent on the advice of the Chief Justice of the Supreme Court of Hong Kong.
 As Hong Kong was transferred from the United Kingdom in 1997, barristers are no longer appointed Queen's Counsel (QC), but Senior Counsel (SC).
 The change is in name only; the role is in all practical respects unchanged even down to the full bottomed wig, gloves, robe and shoes worn annually at the commencement of the Judicial Year.
 Those appointed before the change were renamed Senior Counsel.
 King's Counsel that were recognised in another jurisdiction however continue to be recognised and are given the same status as Senior Counsel.

 Ireland

 The title of King's Counsel was conferred until July 1924.
 The only King's Counsel appointed under the Irish Free State was John O'Byrne, who was the Attorney General of Ireland, then later on, he was a judge on both the High Court of Ireland and the Supreme Court of Ireland.

 The title of Senior Counsel was introduced in the Irish Free State in July 1924.
 Patents were issued by the Chief Justice of the Irish Free State and since 1937, patents are issued by the Chief Justice of Ireland.

 However, many barristers continued to describe themselves as K.C. long after independence, even those who had been called to the bar after 1924.
 As late as the 1960s, R.G.L.
 Leonard (made KC before 1922) was described in the official Irish law reports as "Queen's Counsel", reflecting the accession of Elizabeth II in 1952.